3 Tracks - Numerous Opportunities!

 All courses are offered in English and there are no special enrolment requirements for participation.

-Track A is organized by the Faculty of Biochemical and Chemical Engineering, the focus of the track being primarily on process engineering and economics.
+Track A is organized by the Department of Biochemical and Chemical Engineering, the focus of the track being primarily on process engineering and economics.
 This track is aimed at students from the second year of study onwards.
 When applying for it, interested students can submit a preselection of courses using the course catalog.
 The final choice of courses will only be determined after arrival in Dortmund, as the offers in the course catalog are subject to change.

 - Dynamic Simulation

-- Logistics in Chemical Production Processes
+- Logistics of Chemical Production Processes

 - Bubbles and Drops in Chemical and Biochemical Processes